ZoomInfo

 What is the difference between a sales forecast and a sales quota?

-A forecast predicts what will happen based on current pipeline and historical data.
-A quota is the revenue target you're expected to hit, often set to drive stretch performance.
+A forecast predicts what will happen based on current pipeline and historical data, while a quota is a revenue target set to drive performance.

 How often should sales teams update their forecasts?